 - When to Register

-Registration for current students occurs according to a pre-registration schedule.
+Registration for current undergraduate students occurs according to the pre-registration schedule.
 The schedule for undergraduate students is based on "earned credit hours"; this does not include hours in which you are currently registered.

 If you are a new incoming freshman, you are required to attend a Freshman Orientation.
 During that time, you will be advised and allowed to register for classes.